Trump Administration Moves to Cap Student Visa Tenure; Indian Students Face New Uncertainty

 New Delhi, Updated on Jul 2, 2025 10:32 IST

-In a move that could significantly impact over 420,000 Indian students currently pursuing higher education in the United States, the Trump administration has revived a proposal to limit the duration of stay for international students, including those on F‑1 (student) and J‑1 (exchange visitor) visas.
-The proposal, currently under review by the Office of Management and Budget (OMB), would replace the long-standing "duration of status" policy with a fixed visa tenure of two or four years.
+Trump administration has revived a proposal to limit duration of stay for international students including those on F‑1 (student) and J‑1 (exchange visitor) visas.
+Proposal is currently under review by Office of Management and Budget (OMB), would replace long-standing "duration of status" policy with a fixed visa tenure of two or four years.

-The current system allows international students to stay in the U.S. for as long as they are enrolled in a valid academic program.
-The proposed change would impose a time-bound visa validity, requiring students to apply for an extension if their program duration exceeds the fixed period.
-This could particularly affect Indian students enrolled in PhD programs or dual-degree courses that often take more than four years to complete.
+Current system allows students to stay in U.S. for as long as they are enrolled in a valid academic program.
+While, proposed change would impose a time-bound visa validity, requiring students to apply for an extension if their program duration exceeds fixed period.
+This could affect Indian students enrolled in PhD programs or dual-degree courses that take more than four years to complete.

-Indian students have consistently formed the second-largest international student population in the U.S., many of whom are pursuing STEM degrees, research programs, and professional courses.
-The new proposal has raised concerns within the Indian student community and among their families back home, who fear that the policy could jeopardize academic continuity, internship opportunities, and future employment prospects under programs like Optional Practical Training (OPT) and H-1B visas.
+Indian students have consistently formed second-largest international student population in the U.S., many of whom are pursuing STEM degrees, research programs, and professional courses.
+New proposal has raised among Indian students and their families back home, who fear that policy could jeopardize academic continuity, internship opportunities, and future employment prospects under programs like Optional Practical Training (OPT) and H-1B visas.

 What’s Next?